freshn8n/-Blair-Jones/README.md

 🧠 What I Build
 I design and deploy automation systems that eliminate manual work, connect tools together, and use AI to retrieve real data and answer real questions — accurately.
-My background is 10+ years of high-volume operations leadership.
+My background is 10+ years of high-volume operations leadership in hospitality.
 That means I don’t just build things — I build things that hold up under pressure, at scale, with consistency.

 🚀 Featured Project
 🍽️ AI Recipe & Allergen RAG System